pablobaxter/rx-preferences/docs/coroutines.md

 # Coroutines

-The coroutines library adds extension functions to collect changes occurring on a `Preference`, as wel as perform `commit()` operations with suspend functions.
+The coroutines library adds extension functions to convert the `Prefrence` into `Flow` and `Collector` objects.
+It also provides a few extra APIs to perform `commit()` operations with suspend functions.

 **Note:** This library is not accessible from Java sources.